giorgiop94/giorgio-blog/_blog/writing/phone-mastery.md

 screen(s) to encourage positive behaviors and discourage negative ones (inspired by [Jordan Lejuwaann](https://medium.com/@jlejuwaan/9-micro-hacks-that-made-me-faster-happier-and-more-sane-350f09116111)).

-![Image showing how a one page background can easily be arranged to increase productivity](https://cdn.shortpixel.ai/client/q_glossy,ret_img,w_1012,h_506/https://giorgiop.com/wp-content/uploads/2020/07/Home-screen-arrangetrading-money-for-happiness.png)![Image showing how a one page background can easily be arranged to increase productivity](https://cdn.shortpixel.ai/client/q_lqip,ret_wait,w_1012,h_506/https://giorgiop.com/wp-content/uploads/2020/07/Home-screen-arrangetrading-money-for-happiness.png)You can do so by following these
+![Image showing how a one page background can easily be arranged to increase productivity](assets/blog/Home-screen-arrangetrading-money-for-happiness.png)

-steps:
+You can do so by following these steps:

 **i*****.
 Place the apps that you want to use more at the bottom, close to the reach of your thumb.***